GluuFederation/docs-ce-prod/docs/source/tutorials/kafka.md

-# Enable Kafka Logging with the Gluu Server
+# Kafka logging for Gluu

 ## Overview

-This tutorial offers a step-by-step guide to enable [Apache Kafka log aggregation](https://kafka.apache.org) in the Gluu Server.
+This tutorial offers a step-by-step guide for using [Apache Kafka](https://kafka.apache.org) to aggregate logs for oxAuth and oxTrust.

 ## Process